prometheus/cloudwatch_exporter/README.md

 requests (as of Aug 2018), that is around $45 per month.
 The `cloudwatch_requests_total` counter tracks how many requests are being made.

+We are using AWS Cloudwatch SDK's GetMetricDataRequest class to collect the statistics.
+It has been tested that cost remains same even if request stats in multiple calls.

 ## Docker Image

 To run the CloudWatch exporter on Docker, you can use the [prom/cloudwatch-exporter](https://hub.docker.com/r/prom/cloudwatch-exporter/)